felipeazvdo/felipeazvdo/README.md

 ## Hello, Welcome to my profile 👋

-- 🔭 I’m currently working on PHP with Laravel Framework
+- 🔭 I’m currently working as Data Analyst using Python and SQL

-- 🌱 I’m currently learning - JavaScript / HTML / CSS / React.JS
+- 🌱 I’m currently learning - Data Science and Managing Big Data Models

 - ⚡ Always go above and beyond